 We Are Here to Serve You from Bail Hearing to Jury Trial

-Escondido Felony Defense Attorney
+Escondido Felony Defense Lawyer

 A criminal offense may be charged as a misdemeanor or felony, depending on the nature of the act and other aggravating circumstances.
 A misdemeanor carries a punishment of up to a year in jail, while a felony can lead to more than one year of incarceration.